JanWilczek/wolf-sound-blog/_posts/synthesis/2025-03-01-fm-synthesis.md

 {% image "assets/img/posts/synthesis/2025-03-01-fm-synthesis/c_1.41_m_1_f0_200_spectrum.png", "Plot of the amplitude spectrum of an FM sound generated with carrier to modulator frequency ratio equal to square root of two to one" %}
 _Figure {% increment figureId20250301  %}.
 Amplitude spectrum of an FM sound with $c:m=\sqrt{2}:1$._

 As you could hear, as long as $N_1$ and $N_2$ are integer, the sound and the spectra are harmonic.
-Even in the extreme case of $R_f = 100:99$, we get the “beating” effect because of the inharmonic partials close to the harmonic ones but this still sounds harmonic.
 However, as soon as $R_f$ became real but not rational ($\sqrt{2}$), then the sound became metallic and inharmonic like a detuned sawtooth.

+Even in an extreme case of $R_f = 100:99$, where we get the “beating” effect because of the inharmonic partials close to the harmonic ones, we still hear a harmonic sound.

+An example sound for $R_f = 100:99$:

+{% render 'embed-audio.html', src: "/assets/wav/posts/synthesis/2025-03-01-fm-synthesis/c_1_m_0.99_f0_200_I_3.141592653589793.flac" %}

 Furthermore, the literature says that if we want to obtain a clearly audible pitch, $N_1$ and $N_2$ after dividing out common factors should be relatively small [Pluta2019].
 You could hear an opposite effect in the $R_f=10:9$ example, where the ringing started to be strong enough to overshadow the pitch (but not completely).

-Although the ratio is rational, the reflected partials (partials with negative frequencies that are being mirrored back onto the positive frequency axis) create the sensation of inhamonicity.
+Although the ratio is rational, the reflected partials (partials with negative frequencies that are being mirrored back onto the positive frequency axis) create a sensation of inhamonicity.
 Thus, the sound is not as clearly harmonic as in the previous examples with rational $R_f$.

-Key takeaway: if you want you FM sound to be harmonic keep the carrier frequency to modulator frequency ratio rational and relatively small in numerator and denominator.
+Key takeaway: if you want your FM sound to be harmonic, keep the carrier frequency to modulator frequency ratio rational and relatively small in numerator and denominator.

 ### What’s the fundamental frequency (the pitch) in FM?

 The **fundamental frequency** is the difference between the harmonic partials’ frequencies and is typically the lowest harmonic partial.
 The **pitch** is the sensation of the perceived height of a sound and is most often associated with the fundamental frequency.
 In the following, I use the two interchangeably.

-In FM, if the ratio of the carrier frequency to the modulator frequency is rational, i.e., $\frac{f_C}{f_M} = R_f = \frac{N_1}{N_2}, N_1, N_2 \in \mathbb{Z}$, then the fundamental frequency can be computed as [Pluta2019]
+In FM, if the ratio of the carrier frequency to the modulator frequency is rational, i.e., $\frac{f_C}{f_M} = R_f = \frac{N_1}{N_2}, N_1, N_2 \in \mathbb{Z}$, then the fundamental frequency $f_0$ can be computed as [Pluta2019]

 $$
 \begin{equation}